 To lie tight up against a heart

-but with the thin summer curtain of skin between
+but with the skin's thin summer-curtain between

 is to be shut out.

-To search around in the eyes
+To search into eyes

 is to hear the echo from the other side of an